 It’s November!
+Like, late November!
 Already!
-I don’t know how that happened but we’re here now and it’s finally appropriate to start watching Christmas movies again.
+I don’t know how that happened but we’re here now and it’s totally appropriate to start watching Christmas movies again.

 Kicking it off with the holiday movie to end all holiday movies.
 Love Actually follows eight different couples' lives in the lead up to Christmas and it has it all.
 Love!
 Heartbreak!
 Humour!
 A great soundtrack!
 Hugh Grant!
 It’s a magnificent watch any time of year but especially during the holiday season.

 A newly engaged hotel heiress (Lindsay!
 Lohan!) gets into a serious skiing accident which results in amnesia.
 Luckily a handsome lodge owner has come to her rescue, offering sanctuary while she recovers, and a very helpful hand in her journey of rediscovery.
 Will both their Christmas wishes come true?
 Of course they will!

 Now you listen to me young lady!
 It’s time to relive your childhood memories and marvel at Jim Carey’s hilarious performance as The Grinch.
 Is there anything more relatable than this iconic rant: 4:00, wallow in self-pity.
 4:30, stare into the abyss.
 5:00, solve world hunger, tell no one.
 5:30, jazzercise.
 6:30, dinner with me.
 I can’t cancel that again.
 7:00, wrestle with my self-loathing.
 I’m booked.
 Of course, if I bump the loathing to 9, I could still be done in time to lay in bed, stare at the ceiling and slowly slip into madness.